andrewtdiz/Weave/CONTRIBUTING.md

 	certainly be asked to make changes as part of this process, so please be patient with us, and make sure to voice your opinion if you disagree with any suggested changes or rationale so we can make your PR the best it can be!
-- Alternatively, if we decide your pull request doesn't quite align with Fusion, then we'll explain in as much detail as possible why we don't want to merge it.
+- Alternatively, if we decide your pull request doesn't quite align with Fission, then we'll explain in as much detail as possible why we don't want to merge it.
 Don't take this personally - some PRs are fantastic, but just in the wrong place or proposed at the wrong time.
 - If your code passes code review, your changes will be approved.
-They may then be merged into the main Fusion codebase at a later time, subject to conditions around what we intend to include in different Fusion versions.
+They may then be merged into the main Fission codebase at a later time, subject to conditions around what we intend to include in different Fission versions.
 	- Sometimes, we may decide to merge your code, but disable it behind a flag.
 	This is often used to disable features we don't want to make public until some other pull requests are implemented or further design work is done.